ramanv0/CapitalGuard/README.md

   - To learn more about how the Twitter4J library implements Standard v1.1 Twitter API features, you can go [here](https://twitter4j.org/en/code-examples.html).

 - **[Material Design Components (MDC)](https://material.io/)**
-  - CapitalGuard uses Google's [MDC library for Android](https://github.com/material-components/material-components-android) to access [Material Components](https://www.material.io/components)––such as buttons, date pickers, and dialogs––which help build a bold and intuitive UI.
+  - CapitalGuard uses Google's [MDC library for Android](https://github.com/material-components/material-components-android) to access [Material Components](https://www.material.io/components)––such as buttons, date pickers, and dialogs––which help build an intuitive UI.
   - The MDC library for Android was installed in CapitalGuard by adding:
     1. Google's Maven Repository to CapitalGuard's `build.gradle` with `google()`
     ```